LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/single-class-persistence/README.md

 <img alt="View database changes" src="../images/view-db-changes.png" style="width:500px;" />

 What's the change that you're looking for?
 Well, that `Categories` table looks new, doesn't it?
-And if you right-click on the new table and select *View Data* you'll see any empty table with `ID` and `Name` columns.
+And if you right-click on the new table and select *View Data* you'll see an empty table with `ID` and `Name` columns.

 ## Test!

 Start up your application, and try to add a new category!

 Click on *Categories* in the main navigation bar, then on *Add Category*.
 Complete the form, and if everything works as expected, you'll see your new category in the list.
-If everything seems to work -- that is, you are able to submit the form without any errors -- but you don't see your category in the list, here's what you should check:
+If everything seems to work - that is, you are able to submit the form without any errors - but you don't see your category in the list, here's what you should check:

 - Is there any data in the `Categories` table?
 Use *SQL Server Object Explorer* to check.
 If not, make sure you're calling `context.SaveChanges()` upon form submission, after creating the new `CheeseCategory` instance.
 - If there's data in the database, check that you are correctly querying for the list of all categories in `CategoryController.Index`: `context.Categories.ToList()`.